Gelseyland x ♪ Uma Pyoi! ♪

 Winning the Race

 For an easy win you'll want to stick to story cannon as much as possible.
 That means if your girl is a natural front runner for the mile with a 20% boost in speed and 10% in wit, that pretty much gives you direction on how you'd build that deck.
-I find the story of the URA tends to conicide pretty well with delivering extra status boosters to the area they intend for that uma.
+I find the story of the URA tends to coincide pretty well with delivering extra status boosters to the area they intend for that uma.

-I didn't understand this at first, but essentially the threshhold is lower when you play only against the computer.
-The normal threshhold for stamina is lowered by 400 points.
+URA stats can be lower than stats needed for winning team trials I didn't understand this at first, but essentially the threshold is for stamina is lowered by 400 points.
 So apply this to the stamina chart when determining minimum stamina.

 Winning PVP